marceloclp/bdo-scraper/README.md

 - Added support for querying recipes

 ## Bug Report
-If you find a bug, such as incorrect  please open an issue.
+If you find a bug, such as an item with incorrect data (different from what the web page shows), please open an issue.

 ## Installation
 ```bash